olab/OLab4/README.md

 ### Prerequisites:

-•	Windows/Mac/Linux host system with internet access
+•	Host system with internet access (tested with Windows host, not tested with Linux or MAC (yet))

 •	Docker Desktop